farhanafayez/The-Beer-Goggles-Effect/README.md

 We can see that with placebo drink, both males and females choose a high percentage of attractive mate.

+## Running this

+- Make sure you have R installed
+- Open the file in R studio
+- Run the script

 ### Correlating effect of gender on mate selection
 ![Plot 1](Rplot1.jpeg)